ejw-data/ml-clustering-crypto/README.md

 ## Overview
 <hr>

 Compares several machine learning clustering models to determine whether the currencies can be logically classified based on the given data

 <br>

 ## Technologies
 *  Python
+*  Scikit-Learn

 <br>